 The instructor will make every effort to support students in understanding course content and reading materials.
 The following resources are available for this purpose: Class Discussion.
-The class question-and-answer discussion board will occur in Canvas ("Discussion" link), and will be monitored by the instructor.
+The class question-and-answer discussion board will occur in Canvas ("Discussion" link), and will be monitored by the entire instructional team.
 Unfortunately, due to the limitations of Canvas, questions cannot be posted anonymously.